luoxding/notes/docs/software/steamdeck-start.md

 - Go into `Controller Layouts` and press `Templates`
 - Add one of the layouts for RetroDECK called `RetroDECK: Steam Deck - Neptune` SIMPLE or FULL with a version number.
 - You can now use RetroDECK and it's ready to populate with ROMS.
-- If you are unsure on how to add ROMS and BIOS to RetroDECK follow the [Start using RetroDECK](../../wiki_general/retrodeck-start.md)

 ### Step 4 (Optional): Extras

 - Get RetroDECK Steam Grid art with BoilR or add it manually from [SteamgridDB](https://www.steamgriddb.com/search/grids?term=RetroDeck) for the Steam Grid.
-- Read up on the [Steam Deck - Controller](../../wiki_controllers/steam/steamdeck-neptune-controller.md) to ease your navigation.
-- Read up on the [ES DE: User Guide](../../wiki_es_de/esde-guide.md)
-- Check out our other software recommendations for the Steam Deck [Steam Deck - Software Recommendations](../../wiki_devices/steamdeck/steamdeck-software.md).
-- Check various optional optimizations that can make some emulators run even better [Steam Deck - Optimizations](../../wiki_devices/steamdeck/steamdeck-optimize.md).

 ## How do I update RetroDECK on the Steam Deck?